dwiegreffe/mdsrv-web/tutorial.md

 <p>

-1. Import a Clustal alignment (.aln) using the Open Local Files menu.
+1. Import a Clustal alignment (.aln) using the Open Local Files menu. <br>
-2. Import the structures corresponding to the sequences in the alignment.
+2. Import the structures corresponding to the sequences in the alignment.<br>
-3. Match the sequences of the alignment with the structures using the Match Sequence Alignment menu in the Extension Panel at the bottom.
+3. Match the sequences of the alignment with the structures using the Match Sequence Alignment menu in the Extension Panel at the bottom. <br>
-    - For each sequence in the alignment, you must specify which sequence of the structure should be matched to it.
+    - For each sequence in the alignment, you must specify which sequence of the structure should be matched to it.<br>
-    - Each sequence needs its own structure.
+    - Each sequence needs its own structure.<br>
-    - Match the following parameters for each sequence in the alignment:
+    - Match the following parameters for each sequence in the alignment:<br>
-        - Structure
+        - Structure<br>
-        - Entity
+        - Entity<br>
-        - Chain
+        - Chain<br>
-        - Instance (if available)
+        - Instance (if available)<br>
-4. Select Apply Matching.
+4. Select Apply Matching.<br>
-    - If the structures are correctly matched, they will be superposed according to the alignment.
+    - If the structures are correctly matched, they will be superposed according to the alignment.<br>
     - If the matching is not correct, it is indicated which sequences of the alignment were not matched correctly in the Log at the bottom.

 <center>